jozefg/drafts/reading-extensible-effects.markdown

 to an `a`.
 The only way to do that is to use the supplied `loop` function so we just bind to that.

-Last but not least is a function to actually modify an effect somewhere in our effectful computation.
+Last but not least is a function to modify an effect somewhere in our effectful computation.
 A `grep` reveals will see this later with things like `local` from `Control.Eff.Reader` for example.

-To do this we want something like `handleRelay` but without actually removing `t` from `r`.
+To do this we want something like `handleRelay` but without removing `t` from `r`.
 We also need to generalize the type so that `t` can be *anywhere* in our.
 Otherwise we'll have to prematurally solidify our stack of effects to use something like `modify`.